 Get the protection you need for your rental property.

-Renters insurance with offices located in Edmonton, Westlock and Drayton Valley, serving the province of Alberta.
+Renters insurance with offices located in Edmonton, Drayton Valley, and Sherwood Park, serving the province of Alberta.

 When you rent or lease, your landlord’s insurance usually only protects the building itself—not your personal belongings.
 We’ll design coverage to protect your personal property and your lifestyle while renting.

 When you rent an apartment, your landlord will normally be responsible for the insurance necessary to protect against damage to the building itself, but it’s up to you to protect your possessions.

 Renters insurance covers against damage or loss from burglaries, along with loss from events such as fires, certain types of water damage and more.
 Be sure to check your renters insurance coverage details–there will usually be both an overall limit on the payout and a maximum amount for any one renters insurance claim.